 Controlling document metadata

-Each exported document will have all of its associated metadata - collections, permissions, quality, properties, and metadata values - included in an XML document in the archive zip file.
+Each exported document will have all of its associated metadata - collections, permissions, quality, properties, and metadata values - included in an XML document in the archive ZIP file.
 You can control which types of metadata are included with the --categories

 option.
 This option accepts a comma-delimited sequence of the following metadata types: